Meghan McCain Claims Her Manhattan Neighborhood ‘Looks Like A War Zone,’ But Her Neighbors Quickly Push Back

 Meghan didn’t specifically say in her tweet that she was currently in Manhattan, although it’s easy to see why many inferred that’s what she meant.
 Even if her commentary was based on what she’s heard or seen from others, it sounds as if her neighbors who are there themselves see something entirely different.

-The View co-host’s initial tweet prompted plenty of other critical responses, but it doesn’t seem that anybody else’s comments could possibly top those that came from Meghan’s neighbors.
+The View co-host’s initial tweet prompted plenty of other critical responses, but it doesn’t seem that anybody else’s comments could top those that came from Meghan’s neighbors.